riccardoperra/ngx-reactive-loading/README.md

 ### Use with components

-To use the loading service with angular components and dependency injection you must provide the service into the component provider with the `LoadingService.componentProvider` method.
+To use the loading service with angular components and dependency injection you must provide the service into the component provider invoking the `LoadingService.componentProvider` method.
 The loading service is subscribed to throughout the lifecycle of the component, and it will manage all your loading subscriptions.

 ```ts